 Throughput – Actually how much data does reach to the user in a fixed time.

 In a good network quality bandwidth is sufficient and throughput stable, thereby websites don’t slow down when traffic grows.
+If you manage everything perfectly, then the issue of fix 508 Resource Limit Exceeded errors caused by high CPU usage will be resolved.

 Network stability